"Be unique, Make yourself a limited edition."

 My name is Vincent Vangoidsenhoven.
-I'm 19 years old and I live in Belgium.
-I work at Webstore.be (a subsidiary of VanRoey Automation) as Service Engineer and I study IT Factory at Thomas More in Geel.
+I'm 20 years old and I live in Belgium.
+I have a holidayjob at VanRoey.be as Service Engineer and I study IT Factory - INFRA at Thomas More in Geel.
 I am very interested in IT and electronics and I am also very fascinated by photography, especially night photography, timelapse and Urbex.
-I am a long-distance runner in my leisure time and I do a lot of experiments with electronics and hardware.
+I do a lot of experiments with electronics and hardware.
+I recently started a DIY drone project, I ordered parts, assembled them and at the moment I am trying to improve my drone flying skills and I also fix the problems on my drone as they occur.

-Check out my Facebook, YouTube, Instructables, Runtastic and 500px accounts.
+Check out my Facebook, YouTube, Instructables and 500px profiles.

 The scripts and code of this project are confidential.